 A longer statement from his junior club Pocklington RUFC read:-

 "Pocklington RUFC was stunned and saddened at the weekend with the tragic news that Billy Hardy had died suddenly at home.

-"Billy, 27, starred for Pocklington as a strong running three-quarter before stepping up to play semi-pro rugby for Hull Ionians in the national leagues a couple of seasons ago.
+Tree surgeon and rugby player, 27, died in freak accident while working in the North York Moors National Park"Billy, 27, starred for Pocklington as a strong running three-quarter before stepping up to play semi-pro rugby for Hull Ionians in the national leagues a couple of seasons ago.
 He played for Ionians on December 21 but died on Saturday after returning home from the gym and complaining of feeling unwell.

 "After making his mark as a junior for all of Pocklington's main sports clubs - rugby, football and cricket - he began his senior sporting career as a teenage central defender in Pocklington Town's 1st XI; then followed in the footsteps of his father, also Bill, to switch from a top local soccer player to be straightaway a leading performer at rugby.